takanotaiga/cosmos-transfer2.5/docs/setup.md

 * `--extra=cu128`: CUDA 12.8
 * `--extra=cu130`: CUDA 13.0

+> CUDA 13.0 is EXPERIMENTAL and has a known OOM issue on H100.
+We recommend using the nightly Docker container for Blackwell support.

 ### Docker container

 Please make sure you have access to Docker on your machine and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) is installed.